Isshub-io/isshub/README.rst

         Given a Repository
         Then its name must be a string

-    Scenario: A Repository name cannot be None
+    Scenario: A Repository name is mandatory
         Given a Repository
-        Then its name cannot be None
+        Then its name is mandatory

 Yes, things like that :)